Rouxles/mons-project/src/example-paper.md

 4 - With reference to the key technologies, to what extent do you believe the MONS project will ensure the safety of the residents' money?
 [12]

+Plan:
+- Positive
+  - Proof of work requires a lot of computational power - hard to fake data
+  - Digital signature makes it obvious to the node that blocks are given from the correct user and stuff
+- Negative
+  - In the beginning stages of the currency, it's very easy to get 51% of the share, and thus at the beginning, it will be harder to trust the data of the resident's money
+  - This requires the people to be technologically secure - if the people have weak passwords, then a digital signature won't matter as other people will be able to access their funds and stuff like that
+- Evaluation
+  - Another potential method that could be used is proof-of-stake -> does the same thing as proof-of-work but it's unlikely to have a 51% attack as this would mean they would need a large share of the currency (rather than just computational power), which is far far far more expensive

+---

+#### 12 Marker Answer

+The MONS project uses proof of work, which ensures that the resident's money is safe.
+Proof of work requires a group of miners to race and find a nonce that when hashed together (using an algorithm such as SHA-256) with the block header in a candidate block (a block to be put on the blockchain), results in a value lower than the target value set by the cryptocurrency.
+This target is changed by the MONS project such that it takes all the miners in a network 10 minutes to find a suitable nonce.
+Additionally, each block in a blockchain is linked to the previous block, meaning that if a single transaction in a block is changed, the whole link from that block onwards needs to be rebuilt, so if a transaction is several blocks down, it takes a lot of computational power to rebuild the chain.
+All this helps to ensure that the residents' money has not been tampered with, ensuring the safety of their money.
+However, in the beginning stages of the MONS project, there will be fewer miners competing to find the correct nonce, so staging a 51% attack at the earlier stages will be far easier, and potentially realistically viable.
+When a 51% attack occurs, a single party will have the majority of the resources in the mining pool, allowing them to create malicious transactions and as a result, makes Santa Monica's resident's money potentially unsafe and invalid.
+This could happen if a Trojan horse virus infected much of Santa Monica's computers, which would allow for a single party to be able to have the majority of the mining pool.

+Additionally, digital signatures secure the transactions of residents, which makes sure that